quantumew/case-study/README.md

 First you must have MongoDB installed and started see [here](https://docs.mongodb.com/manual/installation/).
 See [config file](./config.json) for default configuration details.

+During the development period it is recommended that virtualenv is used.
+Run the following script to install the appropriate dependencies and activate your virtual environment.

+    source utils/init-environment

 Running the following script will initialize the prototype database with prices and start the dev server.

     python bin/main.py